ravisheth/mapsseq/README.md

 	- Connect a 3mL syringe to the filter.
 Pipette the 1mL <15um sample into the filter, and carefully push liquid through the filter applying minimal pressure to the syringe.
 Collect sample in a sterile 1.5mL tube and repeat this filtering step twice for a total of three times.
 Save flow-through; this  contains particles smaller than 7um.
 	- Aspirate 1mL of nuclease-free water.
 In the syringe, flow back and forth through the filter assembly for a total of three times and discard.
 Repeat this step three times.
 	- Aspirate 500uL of nuclease-free water; flow back and forth through the filter assembly for a total of three times.
 Pull remaining liquid in the syringe and set aside; this fraction contains particles 7-15um
-- Pellet each fraction centrifugation and resuspend in storage buffer (10mM Tris, 1mM EDTA, 0.1% Tween) for long term storage at -80C.
+- Pellet each fraction centrifugation and resuspend in TET for long term storage at -20C.

 ### Encapsulation
 ##### Equipment preparation